melissamonk-NOAA/Vermilion_2021/doc/indices/CCFRP_writeup.knit.md

 The CCFRP data are quality controlled at the time they are key punched and little filtering was needed for the index.
-Cells not consistently sampled over time were excluded as well as cells that never encountered vermilion.
+Cells not consistently sampled over time were excluded as well as cells that never encountered vermilion rockfish.
 CCFRP samples shallower depths to avoid barotrauma-induced mortality.
-We retained 5444 drifts for index standardization, with 1927 drifts encountering vermilion.
+We retained 5444 drifts for index standardization, with 1927 drifts encountering vermilion rockfish.